syncfusion-content/javascript-docs/js/Angular2.md

 # Getting Started

-Before getting started with Syncfusion JavaScript for Angular 2, prepare your application with the official [Getting Started documentation](https://angular.io/docs/ts/latest/quickstart.html).
+Before getting started with Syncfusion JavaScript for Angular 2, prepare your application with the official [Getting Started documentation](https://angular.io/docs/ts/latest/quickstart.html) and follow the below steps to create Syncfusion Angular 2 components.

 ## 1. Preparing the HTML document